Tradescantia hirsuticaulis: Pollination

 During early spring, the flowers of T. hirsuticaulis open for around a day, during which time insects visit them despite offering no nutritional advantage, such as nectar.
 The species has no specialized dispersal mechanisms for its pollen, and most pollen is believed to be spread mostly by bees and syrphid flies.
-Unique to T. hirsuticaulis, it serves as a host for Jalysus spinosus, a form of stilt bug.
-In fact, no other member of the Commelinaceae family serves as a host for berytids, or stilt bugs.
+Unique to T. hirsuticaulis, it serves as a host for Jalysus spinosus, a form of stilt bug, also known as a berytid.
+In fact, no other member of the Commelinaceae family serves as a host for berytids.
 J. spinosus is believed to feed on the plants glandular hairs and bugs trapped by the plant's secretions.
 Adult members of the species have also been observed on the plant's fruit and pedicels with nymphs, suggesting that their eggs are possibly laid on the plant.

-Though wind pollination is possible, it is unlikely due to its small size, and only one member of the family has been observed exhibiting such behaviors.
+Though wind pollination is possible, it is unlikely due to the plant's small size, and only one member of the family has been observed exhibiting such behaviors.
 The seeds that form following pollination are often dispersed through gravity and the movement of water around the plant.

 It is unknown as to whether the species can self-pollinate.
 Robert Wyatt at the University of Georgia also reports using unpublished data that the species is not self-compatible, but does not show how this work was performed.
 Most members of the Tradescantia genus are self-incompatible, including those most closely related to T. hirsuticaulis.
-However, there are Tradescantia species who exhibit self-compatibility despite their closest relatives being self-incompatible, suggesting that it is possible for T. hirsuticaulis to self.
+However, there are Tradescantia species who exhibit self-compatibility despite their closest relatives being self-incompatible, suggesting that it is possible for T. hirsuticaulis to self-pollinate.

 Growth

 T. hirsuticaulis’s high drought tolerance allows it to grow in dry conditions, mainly in dry woods and rocky environments.
 Plants belonging to the species also often grow better in shaded environments.
 Throughout the summer months, the plant tends to be dormant before being evergreen during the winter.
+In warmer environments, the plant can grow as a perennial evergreen and pruning is often performed after the plant has bloomed.
+In colder climates it lives an annual life cycle.

 Toxicity

+Contact dermatitis on a human caused by poison ivy.

 The plant is known to cause contact dermatitis when in contact with human and pet skin.
 While the source of the irritation is unknown, it is known that contact with the flowers, fruit, leaves, roots, sap, seeds, and stems all cause irritation.
 Ingestion of these parts can also irritate the mouth and stomach.